ibm-cloud-docs/speech-to-text/acoustic-create.md

     ```
     {: pre}

--   The following example adds an archive-type resource to the specified custom acoustic model.
+-   This example adds an archive-type resource to the specified custom acoustic model.
 The `Content-Type` header identifies the type of the archive as `application/zip`.
 The `Contained-Contented-Type` header indicates that all files that are contained in the archive have the format `audio/l16` and are sampled at a rate of 16 kHz.
 The archive file, **audio2.zip**, is passed as the body of the request, and the resource is given the name `audio2`.

     ```bash
     curl -X POST -u "apikey:{apikey}"